SA3 coupler: Operation

 Helper locomotives at the end of the train are rarely used in the countries of the former Soviet Union.
 The load of the freight per train is not as heavy as on American railways.

 Although the SA3 coupler is primarily used in the countries of the former Soviet Union, they are visible every day at the transshipping stations, at the eastern borders of the European Union (Poland, Slovakia and Hungary).
 Since bogie exchange technology has progressed, this allows for cars with SA3 couplers to regularly operate on the standard gauge tracks.
 A special converter car is inserted between standard and Russian gauge cars for this operation, with different couplers (SA3 and standard) on either end.
 Although these coupling freight cars have room for cargo, they are always operated empty.

 If the vehicle fitted with the SA3 retains its buffers, then a special adapter allows that vehicle to couple to another vehicle fitted with buffers and chain, provided that the buffers have the same spacing or gauge.
 This appears to be done in Iran.

-On the Uzhhorod–Košice broad-gauge track between Košice and Uzhhorod, Ukraine, of which the major part is on Slovakian territory, SA3 couplings are used exclusively.
-The railway is used for ore and coal transports from Kryvyi Rih, Ukraine to the US Steel mill in Košice and coal to the power plant of Vojany.
+On the Uzhhorod–Košice broad-gauge track between Košice and Uzhhorod, Ukraine, of which the major part is on Slovak territory, SA3 couplings are used exclusively.
+The railway is used for ore and coal transports from Kryvyi Rih, Ukraine, to the US Steel mill in Košice and coal to the power plant of Vojany.

 In addition, the heavy iron ore trains on the Swedish Malmbanan began to use SA3 couplings in 1969 after problems with snapping chain couplers and a need for ever increasing capacity with higher train weights.
-Today, IORE locomotives haul trains of 68 hopper cars of 120 t with a total weight of over 8000 t over gradients of 1% in harsh weather conditions, from the LKAB mine in Kiruna to the ice-free harbour of Narvik, Norway using couplings of the SA3 type without any problem.
+Today, IORE locomotives haul trains of 68 hopper cars of 120 t with a total weight of over 8000 t over gradients of 1% in harsh weather conditions, from the LKAB mine in Kiruna to the ice-free harbour of Narvik, Norway, using couplings of the SA3 type without any problem.
 They tried out Janney couplers, too, when moving beyond 8,000 tons because SA3 hasn't seen much use at such loads before that: in the Soviet Union, freight trains rarely exceeded 6,000 tons.
 The earlier SJ Dm3 locomotives had buffers fitted; therefore, they can couple with rolling stock fitted with buffers and chain.

 The longest and heaviest train with SA3 couplings ran on 20 February 1986 from Ekibastuz to the Urals, Soviet Union.
 The composition consisted of 439 coal wagons and several diesel locomotives distributed along the train with a mass of 43,400 tonnes and the total length of 6.5 km.